-Conservation area designation recognises the unique quality of an area as a whole rather than just the presence of individual buildings, although such areas often contain concentrations of listed buildings and locally listed buildings.
-The sense of place created by different components such as topography and setting; historic development; layout, buildings and other structures; historic and current uses; open spaces, trees and other landscape features that all combine to provide the area’s special character and appearance.
+Conservation area designation recognises the unique quality of an area as a whole rather than just the quality of individual buildings; although such areas often contain concentrations of listed buildings and locally listed buildings.
+The sense of place created by different components such as topography and setting; historic development; layout, buildings and other structures; historic and current uses; open spaces, trees and other landscape features, all combine to provide the area’s special character and appearance.
 It is this character, rather than individual buildings, that designation seeks to preserve or enhance.

 Conservation Areas in Burnley

 There are presently ten conservation areas in Burnley as follows:

 - Harle Syke

 - Burnley Wood